-In Figure 8 the blocking probability of eligible frames for different amounts of available bandwidth is depicted.
+To assess the effects of long-term and short-term fluctuations of the available bandwidth the blocking probability of eligible frames for different amounts of available bandwidth is depicted in Figure 6 (left side).
 In our example the traffic stream causes a load of 25%.
 The ratio of eligible frames is 74%.
-Thus, the system is capable to transfer all eligible frames with a available bandwidth of 20% ($T_S = 5$) of the PCR if the LBO is dimensioned properly.
-If higher capacity is available for the GFR-service, the LBO can be chosen higher to obtain the same maximum blocking probability for eligible frames.
-As indicated in Figure 6 the selection of the highest possible LBO leads to the best total throughput.
+Thus, the system is capable to transfer eligible frames with a available bandwidth of 20% ( $T_S = 5$ ) of the PCR if the LBO is dimensioned properly.
+If higher capacity is available for the GFR service, the LBO can be chosen higher to obtain the same maximum blocking probability for eligible frames and to increase the overall throughput, cf. Figure 5.